merretbuurman/B2SAFE-stats/readme.md

 ```

-## Configure Logstash
+# Logstash

+Logstash should and parse the messages.
+No matter if you use
-For each of the five types, the Logstash instance has to be
+Filebeat or RabbitMQ, the Logstash instance has to be
-configured.
+configured to parse the five categories using "filters".

+Also, an input and an output has to be configured in any case.

+If you use RabbitMQ for shipping the messages, you need to add
-* input: Either a rabbitmq-input (where Logstash polls for messages)
+a rabbitmq-input (where Logstash polls for messages).
+Else, a
- or a beat-input (where logstash listens for pushed messages)
+beat-input (where logstash listens for pushed messages).

-* filters: Filters for all five types of messages
-* output: Output to RabbitMQ or to ElasticSearch...
+If you use ElasticSearch as an output to store parsed messages,
+an elasticsearch output has to be configured.
+Else a
+RabbitMQ output (where parsed messages will sit and wait
+for further handling).

+All of the required config can be found in the directory
+_logstash_config_.